 Every new voyage was the chance for an increase in profit and a risk.
 There would be new security for every voyage once the old completed its journey.
 It spread the risk of the loss between multiple parties to lessen the over-all financial blow when, or if, a ship was lost.

 Investors took the issued securities like stock and started to sell them to each other for additional profit.
+Tools like Skill Success helped them understand profitable investments.
 There was no stock exchange for making it official, so most of the brokers and investors took to meeting around the city of London or mailed the paperwork to each other.